The Future of Google Ads (AdWords) In the Next Decade

 How will privacy laws impact Google Ads tracking and attribution?

 Most of us agreed on the basics.
-Dan referred to ‘blind-spots’.
-“Your measurement on Safari is compromised but we can easily use models to forecast results, as there’s not a huge difference in intent behind a search based on browser – Chrome or Safari.”
+Dan referred to ‘blind spots’.
+“Your measurement on Safari is compromised, but we can easily use models to forecast results, as there’s not a huge difference in intent behind a search based on browser – Chrome or Safari.”

 Preet was “most concerned about the ACCC imposing heavy-handed restrictions.
 From the initial report we’ve seen – it’s GDPR on steroids.
 It feels like the industry could be going back ten years.”

-Andrew’s view was very similar, but he felt that Google would benefit from the new privacy laws.
-“The tighter and harder regulations get; the better off Google is.
+Andrew’s view was similar, but he felt that Google would benefit from the new privacy laws.
+“The tighter and harder regulations get, the better off Google is.
 They sit on more first-party data than anyone else which gives them the edge.
 It then becomes a three horse-race between themselves, Facebook and Amazon.
 Who has the most robust data?
-Who can utilise it in the most effect manner?”
+Who can utilise it in the most effective manner?”

-Phil’s opinion was that “We’ve seen it many times before where a paradigm shift comes.
+Phil believed that “We’ve seen it many times before where a paradigm shift comes.
 As per usual, the responsibility to succeed in the data dark ages will fall to the advertiser to innovate around the problem.”

-Do you believe that Google Ads will become unprofitable for advertisers?
+Will Google Ads become unprofitable for advertisers?

 She also referred to a small business owner she knows (local gym owner), who “was back to relying on leaflet drops as paid search had become too expensive.”